JK-Julia-Kuprina/JK-Julia-Kuprina/README.md

-- 👋 Hi, I’m @JK-Julia-Kuprina
+- 👋 Hi, there I’m Julia
-- 👀 I’m interested in skiing
+- 👀 I’m interested in skiing,
 - 🌱 I’m studying to be a developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me y.kuprina1@gmail.com